rimba-joe/alx-higher_level_programming/0x00-python-hello_world/README.md

 write a python script to print float stored in a variable
 5. print string-
 write a python script to print string stored in a variable
+6. play with strings
+write a python script to print string from two variables
+7. copy-cut-paste
+write a python string to split a string from a variable